 Prednisolone or, in women unable to take oral medicine, hydrocortisone or methylprednisolone are recommended instead of dexamethasone treatment in light of accumulating evidence that repeated doses of dexamethasone have deleterious effects on long-term neurodevelopment of the fetus.44–46 While 90% dexamethasone is transferred transplacentally to the fetus, both hydrocortisone and prednisolone are converted by 11β-hydroxysteroid dehydrogenase to inactive glucocorticoids and considerably less drug is transferred to the fetus.
 Glucocorticoids can worsen maternal glycaemic control, so blood glucose should be checked and managed appropriately.
 Otherwise there is no convincing evidence that prednisolone use is associated with increased rates of adverse pregnancy outcomes when taken in the first trimester or later pregnancy.47 Very low concentrations of prednisolone enter breastmilk.
 There is a paucity of data about pharmacological use of hydrocortisone, but it is likely that this is also safe when breastfeeding,47 as also reviewed in the Lactmed database (www.ncbi.nlm.nih.gov/books/NBK501076/).
 Prednisolone (or hydrocortisone) should be used in breastfeeding women, in preference to dexamethasone.

-Sotrovimab

-There are no data from the use of sotrovimab in pregnant women.
-Since sotrovimab is a human immunoglobulin G animal studies have not been evaluated with respect to reproductive toxicity.
-No off-target binding was detected in a cross-reactive binding assay using a protein array enriched for human embryofetal proteins.
-Since sotrovimab is a human immunoglobulin G, it has the potential for placental transfer from the mother to the developing foetus.
-The potential treatment benefit or risk of placental transfer of sotrovimab to the developing foetus is not known.
-Sotrovimab may be used during pregnancy where the expected benefit to the mother justifies the risk to the foetus.

-There are no data on the excretion of sotrovimab in human milk.
-The potential treatment benefit or risk to the newborn or infants via breastfeeding is not known.
-Decisions on whether to breastfeed during treatment or to abstain from sotrovimab therapy should take into account the benefit of breast-feeding for the child and the benefit of therapy for the woman.

 Baloxavir marboxil

 There are no data from the use of baloxavir marboxil in pregnant women.
 Animal studies do not indicate direct or indirect harmful effects with respect to reproductive toxicity.
 Baloxavir treatment may be of particular benefit to pregnant women with influenza, as they are at increased risk of developing severe disease.
 Preclinical animal models of exposure in pregnancy do not provide evidence of adverse embryo-fetal effects at doses up to five and seven times the human therapeutic dose respectively.
 The risk of harm from baloxavir in pregnancy is likely to be low given the animal model data, together with the therapeutic target for baloxavir being a virus specific enzyme.
-It is unknown whether baloxavir marboxil or baloxavir are excreted in human milk, and baloxavir may be considered.
+It is unknown whether baloxavir marboxil or baloxavir are excreted in human milk.
+Baloxavir may be considered in pregnant and breastfeeding women recruited in the UK, where existing surveillance systems can be used to monitor obstetric and infant outcomes.
+Pregnant and breastfeeding women outside the UK are excluded from this comparison.

 Oseltamivir